Fiona Mactaggart: Parliamentary career

+She tabled a private member's bill in 2010 calling for businesses to report on modern slavery in their supply chains.

 In May 2011, Mactaggart was criticised by the Association of Political Thought for calling some of the views of London School of Economics professor of political and gender theory Anne Phillips "frankly nauseating" because of her supposed support for prostitution.
 This assessment was based on the existence of a question on an LSE reading list about the ethical differences between legal waged labour and prostitution.
 Mactaggart had previously caused controversy with her hard-line approach to the issue of prostitution by comparing men who use prostitutes to abusers of children, stating "I don't think most men who use prostitutes think of themselves as child abusers, but they are".

-In October 2013, Mactaggart was one of only six Labour MPs — the others being Diane Abbott, Jeremy Corbyn, Kelvin Hopkins, John McDonnell and Dennis Skinner — to oppose Theresa May's Immigration Act 2014.
+In October 2013, Mactaggart was one of only six Labour MPs – the others being Diane Abbott, Jeremy Corbyn, Kelvin Hopkins, John McDonnell and Dennis Skinner – to oppose Theresa May's Immigration Act 2014.
 Four years later, the bill resulted in the Windrush scandal.

 In February 2014 Mactaggart asked the Secretary of State for Work and Pensions, Iain Duncan Smith, if he would "make it his policy not to offer job subsidies for employing teenagers as auxiliary workers in adult entertainment establishments".
 Her question related to employers in the adult entertainment industry being offered over £2,000 incentive from the Department for Work and Pensions for every unemployed young person (aged 18–24) that they hired.
 Esther McVey, the Minister of State for Employment, stated that "The Welfare Reform Act 2012 ensured that vacancies which involve performing sexual activities were banned from being advertised on Government websites and a distinction was made in law to differentiate between performers and ancillary workers."

 Later in 2014 Mactaggart was appointed to the Intelligence and Security Committee.
 She abstained in the September 2014 vote on whether or not to enter the war against ISIL.

 In March 2015, she was appointed to the Privy Council of the United Kingdom and therefore granted the title The Right Honourable.

 Mactaggart stood down prior to the 2017 general election, citing how divisive politics had become.
 After standing down, she became chair of the Fawcett Society the following year.